daleao/sdv/Professions/README.md

 ### Limit Breaks

-In addition to Prestige Progression, mastery over the Combat skill also unlocks a unique [Limit Break](https://tvtropes.org/pmwiki/pmwiki.php/Main/LimitBreak) for each profession.
-A Limit Break is a powerful ability that must be charged by performing certain actions during combat.
+In addition to Prestige Progression, mastery over the Combat skill also unlocks a unique [Limit Break](https://tvtropes.org/pmwiki/pmwiki.php/Main/LimitBreak) for each profession; a powerful ability that must be charged by performing certain actions during combat.
 You can track the current charge by the HUD bar labeled "L".

 Note that, though all combat professions can be acquired via skill reset, only one Limit Break can be registered at any time.
 Visit the Statue of Transcendence to select or change your Limit Break.